-Q #18) Do you think that testing can be done only at the UI level?
+Q #21) Do you think that testing can be done only at the UI level?

-Today as we are moving to Agile mode, testing is not limited to the UI layer.
+Answer: Today as we are moving to the Agile mode, testing is not limited to the UI layer.
 Early feedback is imperial for an agile project.
 If we concentrate only on the UI layer, we are actually waiting until the UI is developed and available to test.

-In this way, we are giving the feedback much early and even are testing before the UI is developed.
+In this way, we are giving the feedback much early and are testing even before the UI is developed.
 Following this approach will help us to test only the GUI aspect of small cosmetic changes or some validations on the UI and will help the developers by giving more time to fix the bugs.

-Q #19) How do you select which automation tool is best suited for you?
+Q #22) How do you select which automation tool is best suited for you?

 Answer: Selecting the automation tool depends upon various factors like:

-- The scope of the application which we want to automate
+- The scope of the application which we want to automate.

-- Management overhead like cost and budget
+- Management overhead like cost and budget.

-- Time to learn and implement the tool
+- Time to learn and implement the tool.

 - Type of support available for the tool.